Yuthala/online-converter/README.md

 -----
 As you can see there are no buttons on a webpage.
 Conversion works with AJAX.
-The code starts working when a user enters anything in inputRub filed:
+The code starts working when a user enters anything in inputRub field (event - input):

 ![image](https://user-images.githubusercontent.com/113363158/228623631-5dee6580-0f7c-4b98-adf8-2658789a127c.png)

+For better user performance field validation can be added.
+I skipped this step in order to keep things simple.